pluginever/wc-donation-manager/readme.txt

 - **Donation Products:** Ability to create donation products.
 - **Donation Options:** Ability to update donation settings with the varieties of options.
+- **Donation Emails:** Ability to sent donation custom mail to the donors.

 == Installation ==